tensorpack/tensorpack/examples/A3C-Gym/README.md

 ### To train on an Atari game:

-`./train-atari.py --env Breakout-v0 --gpu 0`
+`CUDA_VISIBLE_DEVICES=0 ./train-atari.py --env Breakout-v0`

 It should run at a speed of 6~10 iteration/s on 1 GPU plus 12+ CPU cores.
-Training with a significant slower speed (e.g. on CPU) will give bad performance, probably because of async issues.
+Training with a significant slower speed (e.g. on CPU) will result in very bad score, probably because of async issues.
 The pre-trained models are all trained with 4 GPUs for about 2 days.
+But note that multi-GPU doesn't give you obvious speedup here, because the bottleneck is not computation but data.

-Occasionally processes may not get terminated completely, therefore it is suggested to use systemd-run to run any multiprocess Python program to get a cgroup dedicated for the task.
+Occasionally, processes may not get terminated completely, therefore it is suggested to use `systemd-run` to run any multiprocess Python program to get a cgroup dedicated for the task.

 ### To run a pretrained Atari model for 100 episodes: